 I’ll never be as great of an organizer as Susan; I really must be incompetent.

 Other mothers do a much better job of keeping their patience with their children, while I’m always snapping at mine.
 I’m a terrible mother.

 We are constantly caught in the act of comparison and competition against each other for the right to call ourselves “good.”
 Good mother.
-Good wife.
-Good sister.
-Good daughter.
-We wait for the recognition of those who we serve and sacrifice for, often thanklessly and we rarely get it.
+Great wife.
+Wonderful sister.
+Loving daughter.
+We wait for the recognition of those who we serve and sacrifice for, often thanklessly, and we rarely get it.

 Until next time,

 P. S. If you’re getting serious about getting your ADHD symptoms under control, check out my Ultimate Guide to dealing with ADHD